-The Better Beer category within the United States beer market is highly competitive, due to the increasing number of craft brewers with similar pricing and target drinkers and gains in market share achieved by domestic specialty beers and imported beers, a number of which are now promoted or imported by the two largest domestic brewing companies, AB InBev and MillerCoors.
-The Company faces strong competition from these two brewers as they introduce new domestic specialty brands to many markets and expand their efforts behind existing brands.
-Imported beers, such as Corona® and Heineken®, also continue to compete aggressively in the United States beer market.
-The Company anticipates competition among domestic craft brewers will remain strong, as craft brewers experienced their tenth successive year of growth in 2014 and there were many new startups.
-The Company estimates there are now approximately 5,200 craft breweries in operation or in the planning stages up from approximately 420 operating craft breweries in 2006.
+The Better Beer category within the United States beer market is highly competitive, due to the increasing number of craft brewers with similar pricing and target drinkers and gains in market share achieved by domestic specialty beers and imported beers, and more recently the acquisition of craft brewers by the four largest market competitors, AB InBev, MillerCoors, Constellation and Heineken.
+The Company faces strong competition from these brewers as they acquire craft brewers, or introduce new domestic specialty brands to many markets and expand their efforts behind existing brands.
+Imported beers, such as Corona®, Heineken® and Modelo Especial®, also continue to compete aggressively in the United States beer market.
+The Company anticipates competition among domestic craft brewers will remain strong, as craft brewer experienced their eleventh successive year of growth in 2015 and there were many new startups.
+The Company estimates there are now over 5,000 craft breweries in operation or in the planning stages up from 1,409 operating craft breweries in 2006.
 Also, existing craft breweries are building more capacity, expanding geographically, adding more SKUs and styles as Distributors and retailers are promoting and making more shelf space available for more craft beer brands.
 The continued growth in the sales of craft-brewed domestic beers and in imported beers is expected to increase the competition in the Better Beer category within the United States beer market and, as a result, prices and market share of the Company's products may fluctuate and possibly decline.

-The Company's products, including its Twisted Tea and Angry Orchard products, also compete generally with other alcoholic beverages.
+The Company's products compete generally with other alcoholic beverages.
 The Company competes with other beer and beverage companies not only for drinker acceptance and loyalty, but also for shelf, cold box and tap space in retail establishments and for marketing focus by the Company's Distributors and their customers, all of which also distribute and sell other beers and alcoholic beverage products.
 Many of the Company's competitors, including AB InBev, MillerCoors, Heineken and Constellation Brands, have substantially greater financial resources, marketing strength and distribution networks than the Company.
 Moreover, the introduction of new products by competitors that compete directly with the Company's products or that diminish the importance of the Company's products to retailers or Distributors may have a material adverse effect on the Company's business and financial results.

 Further, the beer industry has seen continued consolidation among brewers in order to take advantage of cost savings opportunities for supplies, distribution and operations.
-Illustrative of this consolidation are the domestic joint venture between SABMiller and Molson Coors and the acquisition of Anheuser Busch by InBev, both of which occurred in 2008, the acquisition of FEMSA Cerveza by Heineken in 2010, and the acquisition of Grupo Modelo by AB InBev in 2013.
-Due to the increased leverage that these combined operations will have, the costs to the Company of competing could increase and the availability of contract brewing capacity could be reduced.
+Illustrative of this consolidation in 2015 is AB InBev's \$107 billion purchase of SAB Miller and the related sale by SAB Miller to MolsonCoors of its 58% share of the MillerCoors joint venture with MolsonCoors, as well as Heineken's acquisition of a 50% interest of Lagunitas Brewing Company for approximately \$500 million and Constellation Brand's acquisition of Ballast Point Brewing & Spirits for approximately \$1 billion.
+Due to the increased leverage that these combined operations will have in distribution and sales and marketing expenses, the costs to the Company of competing could increase and the availability of contract brewing capacity could be reduced.
 The potential also exists for these large competitors to increase their influence with their Distributors, making it difficult for smaller brewers to maintain their market presence or enter new markets.
 These potential increases in the number and availability of competing brands, the costs to compete, reductions in contract brewing capacity and decreases in distribution support and opportunities may have a material adverse effect on the Company's business and financial results.